ajityadav1990/doc/Linux Question 2.md

  500 -- iternal server error or  .htaccess
  503 -- server is too busy to serve the request / service unavelable.
  504  -- gateway time out
+ Tomcat ----------------------------
+ tomcat  server :-
+it have two container
+1 . catalina (sarelet)
+2.  jasper (jsp)

+Tomcat :
+type   : java based web server s/w vender : apache foundation open source / Freeware default port : 8080

+tomcate is very sutable for java applicatison or web site it is not use for larg website like ecomers site or bancking project After installing tomcat we get some folder
+/bin
+/conf
+/lib
+/log
+/tmp
+/webapps  -- webroot of tomcat { you have to place data in this folder )